Visualisation for Endurance Success: Before, During and After

 Recalling an earlier session where you pushed through fatigue

 These short internal visuals give you something to hold when the outside world feels chaotic.
-They reduce the noise, settle the emotion, and bring you back into the body.
+They reduce the noise, settle the emotion and bring you back into the body.

 After the Race: Reflect with Intention

-Too many athletes finish a race and move on without processing it—especially if it didn’t go to plan.
+Visualisation also helps with recovery.
+Too many athletes finish a race and move on without processing it, especially if it didn’t go to plan.
 But mental strength grows in reflection.

-Use post-race visualization to:
+Use post-race visualisation to:

 Revisit key moments without judgment